glab2019/PRBTD/README.md

 ```
 the output are 'data.csv' and 'noise.scv' in 'Result/origin/#/#/simulate_data' where '#' is the directory named by the specifical setting

+The other .py files in 'CreateNoise' are to simulate the cases metioned in our paper, run them if necessary.

 4. Run the method file in 'Method'
 ```
 python PRBTD.py